-In 1989 the MEN called for an “awful” floral display in Piccadilly Gardens commemorating Stonewall to be “destroyed.” © David Dixon / CC BY-SA 2.0 An article in Scene Out magazine, August 1989 issue, with the headline “Evening paper degrades community”, reports on how a floral tribute in Piccadilly Gardens to celebrate the 20th anniversary […]
+In 1989 the MEN called for an “awful” floral display in Piccadilly Gardens commemorating Stonewall to be “destroyed.”
+Scene Out, August 1989.
+An article in Scene Out magazine, August 1989 issue, with the headline “Evening paper degrades community”, reports on how a floral tribute in Piccadilly Gardens to celebrate the 20th anniversary of the Stonewall […]

 Manchester’s LGBT Foundation published its document “Unlocking A Hidden History – A Researchers’ Guide To Lesbian, Gay, Bisexual and Trans Historical Sources In Manchester”, back in 2013.
 You can see it here (PDF).
 It was funded by the Heritage Lottery.
 Over recent years the Heritage Lottery Fund has given out around a quarter of a […]

 In the 1880s the Manchester Evening News published a series of articles which were then gathered together in a book called “Criminal Manchester.”
 One chapter is “Canal Street: Ginger Liz and Cockney Alf.”
 You can download a PDF of the whole book here, courtesy of Chetham’s Library.
 And here’s Chapter X about Canal Street: CRIMINAL […]